How to Paint Easy Watercolor Landscapes — Step-by-Step Guide

 Frequently Asked Questions

-What kind of paper is best for watercolor painting?
+What is the best paper for watercolor painting?

-How do I prevent my watercolor paint from looking muddy?
+How do I prevent watercolor paint from looking dull?

 What are the basic watercolor techniques for beginners?